 "I refuse to feel hopeless.
-By volunteering, I can make a difference and get to know people in the process.
+When I volunteer, I make a difference and get to know people in the process.
 What could be better?"

 Social Justice

-God calls us to stand with people who are imprisoned, excluded, or oppressed.
+God calls us to seek justice—social, environmental, and economic.
 We listen, learn, and act for justice—showing up for our neighbors and working together for a more compassionate world.

-• Facilitates discussions, educates, equips, and inspires members of CTS to live out our call to “do justice” (Micah 6:8).
-Working together toward social, environmental, and economic justice, and to support peacemaking and reconciliation efforts –locally, nationally, and in our world.
+We work together toward social, environmental, and economic justice, and to support peacemaking and reconciliation efforts—locally, nationally, and in our world.

 Serving Globally